locationtech/geotrellis/docs/guide/celltype.md

 and `getDouble` will return a `Double`.

-The use of Int.MinValue and Double.NaN is a result of those being the GeoTrellis-blessed values for NoData - [below](#cell-type-performance), these values appear in the rightmost column */ assert(customTile.get(0, 0) == Int.MinValue) assert(customTile.getDouble(0, 0) == Double.NaN)
+The use of Int.MinValue and Double.NaN is a result of those being the GeoTrellis-blessed values for NoData - below, you'll find a chart that lists all such values in the rightmost column */ assert(customTile.get(0, 0) == Int.MinValue) assert(customTile.getDouble(0, 0) == Double.NaN)
 ```